neural-computing/INM427-neural-computing-coursework/report/report.md

 ## II.
 Dataset

 The dataset used in this study was taken from the UCI Machine Learning Repository, originally collected from the Phishtank data archive [7].
-The dataset contains features corresponding to 1353 websites, classed as either legitimate, suspicious, or phishy, encoded as 1, 0, and -1 respectively.
-There is a slight imbalance between these classes occurring with a frequency of 548, 702 and 103 for legitimate, phishy and suspicious samples respectively.
+The dataset contains features corresponding to 1353 websites, classed as either non-phishing, unknown, or phishing, encoded as 1, 0, and -1 respectively.
+There is a slight imbalance between these classes occurring with a frequency of 548, 702 and 103 for non-phishing, phishing and unknown samples respectively.
 However, this imbalance is not dramatic enough to require additional sampling methods.

 ## III.
 Methodology